turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - SetUserStencilRef(int value)
 - SetLodDistanceMultiplier(float value)
 - SetDrawDistance(float value)
 - SetForeground(bool value) -- enable/disable foreground object rendering.
-Foreground objects will be always rendered on top of regular objects
+Foreground objects will be always rendered on top of regular objects, useful for FPS weapon or hands
 - IsForeground() : bool
+- SetNotVisibleInMainCamera(bool value) -- you can set the object to not be visible in main camera, but it will remain visible in reflections and shadows, useful for FPS character model
+- IsNotVisibleInMainCamera() : bool

 #### InverseKinematicsComponent
 Describes an Inverse Kinematics effector.